sgaliamov/blog/posts/rust/rust acquaintance.md

 This is the core logic of the application.
 It takes a certain `population` as the input, mutates it, recombines the best offspring, and returns them for the next iteration.
 Piece of cake.
-You don't even need to know `Rust` to understand it.
+You don't even need to know `Rust` to understand it!

 As you can see, it is easy to read and very expressive.
 A classic imperative or OOP implementation would require a lot more code.
-And you may notice that it has parallelism enabled on the lines with `into_par_iter`.
+And you may notice that it has a parallelism enabled on the lines with `into_par_iter`.
 It uses [rayon](https://docs.rs/rayon) crate, and it's a great example of the language's capabilities and extensibility.
-The idea is very similar to [PLINQ](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/introduction-to-plinq) in `.NET`.
+The idea is very similar to `AsParallel` from [PLINQ](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/introduction-to-plinq) in `.NET`.

 When I wrote this code, I was very impressed because it felt like you were writing in a high-level language like `C#` or `TypeScript`.